 Use a terms & conditions generator like Termly to create it.

 Now that you have your Music blog set up, it’s time to start writing and publishing blog posts.
 This is where the fun begins!

 1. Brainstorm Topics

-You should brainstorm 100 topic ideas for you Music blog.
-This will ensure that you always have content to write about in your Music blog.
+You should brainstorm 100 topic ideas for your music blog.
+This will ensure that you always have content to write about in your music blog.

-The goal is to find topics for your Music blog that your audience is searching for in Google.
-The type of content you write on your Music blog will depend on your specific niche.
-You can potentially cover the following topics on your Music blog:
+The goal is to find topics for your music blog that your audience is searching for on Google.
+The type of content you write on your music blog will depend on your specific niche.
+You can potentially cover the following topics on your music blog: